darlinghq/darling-docs/src/internals/basics/system-call-emulation.md

  1. **BSD system calls**, invoked via sysenter/syscall.
 These calls frequently have a direct counterpart on Linux, which makes them easiest to implement.
  2. **Mach system calls**, which use negative system call numbers.
-These are non-existent on Linux and are mostly implemented in the darling-mach Linux kernel module.
+These are non-existent on Linux and are mostly implemented in darlingserver.
     These calls are built around [Mach ports](../macos-specifics/mach-ports.md).
  3. **Machine dependent system calls**, invoked via `int 0x82`.
 There are only a few of them and they are mainly related to [thread-local storage](../threading/thread-local-storage.md).